REVENGE977/Server-Protection-2/README.md

-# Server-Protection-2
-# This code have a problems how to fix the problems ?
-# USE YOUR BRAIN !

 # I DONT OWN THE CREDITS  !
-BY: xRokz#0555
+BY: xRokz#0555 & Edited BY: Codingdotexe